Research

 Q1: How much CO2 does urban vegetation uptake?

-• Quantify and evaluate biogenic fluxes against flux tower observations around the globe
+• Quantify and validate biogenic fluxes against flux tower observations around the globe.

-SMUrF has been utilized and evaluated over Europe and Canada:
+SMUrF has been increasingly used and evaluated over Europe and Canada:

 1. against radiocarbon measurements in London (Zazzeri et al., GRL, 2023);

-2. against a few independent eddy-covariance towers in Canada (Madsen et al., in prep);
+2. against independent eddy-covariance towers in Canada (Madsen et al., in prep);

 3. as biogenic priors for testing the ability of MicroCarb over Paris and London (Wu et al., AMT, 2023).